|the blog zone|

 This trip didn’t go according to my plans, but I’d

 anticipated that – I went in the monsoon time.
-I hadn't expected quite
+Heavy rainfall can disrupt plans even in the rich countries of the world.
+Yet I hadn't expected quite

 to have the adventures in the right order.